hotchkj/hass-ws-discovery/README.md

 - **Basic options**: workgroup, hostname, domain, interface, verbose
 - **Advanced options**: hoplimit, uuid, ipv4only, ipv6only, preserve_case, and more

-## Security

-This add-on requires access to the host network to receive and send multicast packets used by WS-Discovery.
-Running with `host_network: true` allows the add-on to see and use network interfaces directly which is necessary for discovery protocols but increases the add-on's exposure to your local network.

-Recommendations:
-- Only install add-ons you trust and review their source code when possible.
-- Be aware that `host_network` lets the add-on listen on all interfaces; do not run this add-on on untrusted networks.

 ### Common Options